Nutlope/roomGPT/README.md

 npm install
 ```

+### Running the application.

-### Then, run the application in the command line and it will be available at `http://localhost:3000`.
+Then, run the application in the command line and it will be available at `http://localhost:3000`.

 ```bash
 npm run dev